eaudeweb/eaudeweb.github.com/README.markdown

 To update the server:

-1. Log in to the webserver
+1. Log in to the webserver(ssh eaudeweb.ro)
 2. su -
 3. cd /var/local/edw-website
 4. git pull